 Mike had been optimistic about the first course, but even he found the results staggering.
 Joined in 2016 by Rebecca Norris, a Barrister, and Will Mclay, a 30 year army PTI, working in a prison with serious ongoing issues with violence and conflict, the coaching team were able to build deeply positive and meaningful mentoring relationships with the young men.
 The prisoners went as far as to make a thank you card for the delivery team, and the coaches were then convinced that they were on the right path.

-Four years later, we have worked with over one hundred adults and young people, in a number of prisons across London and the South East.
-One participant of that first course is even now employed by 3Pillars as a coach by 3Pillars and progressed on to further longterm employment.
-We have an ongoing relationship with HMP Stanford Hill and employ Category D prisoners from that prison on day release from prison, known as Release On Temporary License (ROTL).
+Five years later, 3Pillars Project has engaged over one hundred young men in the South-East and the Midlands.
+One of our first course participants is even now employed as a coach by 3Pillars and progressed on to further longterm employment.
+We have an ongoing relationship with HMP Stanford Hill where we employ its Category D prisoners on day release from prison, known as Release On Temporary License (ROTL).
 This is a powerful model of engagement and these young men are fully embraced into our team, delivering a combination of commercial and community sessions.

-We have launched community programmes to further engage young people in the community and have delivered courses at a number of schools and Pupil Referral Units across London to "enhance the opportunities of young people in London" divert young people away from crime.
+We have launched community programmes to further engage young people in the community and have delivered courses at a number of schools and Pupil Referral Units across London to "enhance the opportunities of young people in London" and divert them away from crime.